neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 $$newShares = \frac{valueDeposited \cdot totalShares}{valueTotal}$$

+#### Behind Enemy Lines

+In order to maintain basic invariants of the DEX users cannot deposit liquidity at price cheaper than bid price for the opposing liquidity, also known as Behind-Enemy-Lines (BEL).
+If a deposit is placed BEL it will be ignored, but all other deposits will still succeed.
+The entire transaction can be failed atomically if the `FailTxOnBEL` option is set to true.

 #### Autoswap

+In rare cases where the target deposit tick has liquidity of both `token0` and `token1` (i.e the pair spread is 0) `autoswap` is required to perform the deposit on that tick.
+This is to due to an edge case in pool share calculation where users depositing `token1` receive shares withdrawable for `token0` and `token1`.
+Without paying the autosap fee upfront, users can effectively perform a 'free' swap on that pool.
+Autoswap will only apply on the specific tick that has both tokens available
 By default the `autoswap` option is enabled, which allows users to deposit their full deposit amount.
 Autoswap provides a mechanism for users to deposit the entirety of their specified deposit amounts by paying a small fee.
 The fee for performing an autoswap is deducted from the total number of shares the the user is issued.
 When calculating share issuance the same formula as above is used for the balanced portion of the deposit, with the following formula use to calculate the shares issues that would unbalance the pool:

 $$additionalShares = left_0 \cdot p(-fee) + left_1 \cdot p(i-fee)$$

-#### Behind Enemy Lines

-In order to maintain basic invariants of the DEX users cannot deposit liquidity at price cheaper than bid price for the opposing liquidity, also known as Behind-Enemy-Lines (BEL).
-If a deposit is placed BEL it will be ignored, but all other deposits will still succeed.
-The entire transaction can be failed atomically if the `FailTxOnBEL` option is set to true.

 ### Deposit Message
 ```protobuf